slatedocs/slate/source/index.html.md

         alert(message);
       }
 ```
-This method called if your website user didn't take any actions on his IA mobile app to authenticate your service.
+This method will be called if user failed to respond to IA request over IA App.

-by default this method is implemented to alert the user with timeout message
+By default, this method alerts the user with a timeout message.

 ### Query Parameters